 Why do many employers prefer a one-page resume?

-- Employers typically spend 15 to 30 seconds, or less, on the first read of a resume.
+- Employers typically spend seconds, not minutes, on the first read of a resume.

 - Many employers won't take the time to read a second page unless the content is very concise and of good quality.